 The original designer of the Quadvan 4×4 system, John McKee, has been installing the conversion system for over twenty years.
 He developed the Quadvan 4×4 system out of a personal necessity for a 4×4 vehicle, but with all of the characteristics found in a van.
 He began engineering a system on the side while running an automotive shop.
 Eventually, the system was made for his personal preference in vans, the Ford Econoline series.

 McKee discovered a solid market and recognized that by staying true with original Ford parts, he could maintain Ford’s factory warranty and that the 4×4 vans would be 100% serviceable through Ford dealer service departments, or any private auto repair facility.
 From the beginning on, Quadvan conversions have utilized all original, over-the-counter available, and unmodified Ford parts.

 Quadvan’s original conversion product included the proprietary IFS (Independent Front Suspension) System which allowed Quadvan to lead the 4×4 conversion market for years with superior ride characteristics, a better turning radius, and improved suspension performance.
 Although the IFS System is no longer being manufactured, it is part of the foundation that Quadvan’s reputation is built on as it thoroughly met the needs of so many enthusiasts; and also served the commercial and industrial requirements for 4×4 vans.

 The Quadvan Econoline product line has continually improved and has now reached a plateau of near perfection.
-With the facelift of the 2008 Econoline models and the F-Series Solid Axle Front Suspension, Quadvan’s conversions have remained relevant for the past decade and hopefully will for more years to come.
+With the facelift of the 2008 Econoline models and the F-Series solid axle front suspension, Quadvan’s conversions have remained relevant for the past decade and hopefully will be for years to come.